hpc0/dirtree/README.md

 # dirtree
-Ruby CLI tool that list the content of a specified directory, displaying the structure using ASCII characters.
+A lightweight Ruby CLI tool that displays the contents of a specified directory in a tree-like structure.

 ## Features

-- Lists files and directories in a clear, tree-like structure.
-- Uses standard ASCII characters for maximum compatibility.
-- Easy to use and lightweight.
+- **Clear, tree-like structure**: Easily visualize the hierarchy of files and directories.
+- **ASCII compatibility**: Use the `/A` flag for a tree view with standard ASCII characters, ensuring compatibility across all environments.
+- **Directory-only view**: Use the `/D` flag to display only directories.
+- **Plain text output**: Use the `/P` flag to disable color for a simpler, plain-text view.

 ## Installation